 - Maverick.
 Invoked by Brett Maverick when a bunch of Indians show up.
 Maverick communicates to them in their own language but makes it sound like they're angry because his party trespassed on sacred ground.
 He makes up the Indian Bravery Test as an excuse to go with them, which you pass by not making a sound as both your hands are chopped off.

 - The immortals of Highlander have a rule against fighting on holy ground.
 Even the Kurgan respects it - by Highlander II even alien overlords respect it.
 It doesn't seem to matter which religion it's holy to, which raises odd questions: suppose a religion considers the entire world holy?

 - In Warlock, the eponymous villain is burned by contact with consecrated ground.

-- From The Mallorean, there is a place called Korim, where Torak argued with UL.
+- From The Malloreon, there is a place called Korim, where Torak argued with UL.
 It is described as one of the holiest places on earth.

 - The Cave, found in The Belgariad, wherein the Gods resided while they were making the world.
 While in the Cave, Garion is able to resurrect a stillborn colt.

 - From The Tamuli, there is a concern that an Elene-style church has been consecrated (it hasn't).